tasmota/docs/docs/ESP32.md

 ## Compiling ESP32 Binaries

-Uncomment the tasmota32xxx build you want to compile in `platformio_tasmota32.ini`.
-For exampple, uncommenting tasmota32 in line #9 will build `tasmota32.bin` on the next Build task in Platformio.
+Uncomment the tasmota32xxx build you want to compile in `platformio_override.ini`.
+For example, uncommenting tasmota32 will build `tasmota32.bin` on the next Build task in Platformio.

 ![platformio_override.ini](_media/esp32-pio.jpg)